ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

    | `host_flavor` | To provision an Isolated or Shared Compute instance, use `{"members_host_flavor": "<host_flavor value>"}`.
 For Shared Compute, specify `multitenant`.
 For Isolated Compute, select desired CPU and RAM configuration.
 For more information, see the table below or [Hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-types).| |
    {: caption="Table 1.
 Basic command format fields" caption-side="top"}

+   In the CLI, `service-endpoints` is a flag, not a parameter.
+   {: note}

 ### The `host flavor` parameter
 {: #host-flavor-parameter-cli}
 {: cli}